altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~In the silence, Ada broke it with an old sharpened point~ 'AD_R::One bad seed, Jochek'
 'J_R::Do you know how long we vetted you?'
-*They descended the stairs*
+*They crept down the main stairway*
-~A main set of stairs, and behind it - a smaller, more subdued set of stairs led to the floors below~ 'L_R::This argument, again - let me concentrate' 'RX::We should add more to us'
+~A main set of stairs, and behind it - a smaller, more subdued spiral staircase led to the floors below~ 'L_R::This argument, again - let me concentrate' 'RX::We should add more to us'
 'J_R::If we choose the right people'
 ~Jochek led the way - keeping a watch on the hallway entrance~ 'AD_R::It only takes one'
+*Ada and Jochek descended the spiral staircase*
-~A few more floors down the cellar held the Way Out~ "D::Anything I can do to help?"
+~A long way down, several stories of solid stone, the cellar held the Way Out~ "D::Anything I can do to help?"
 ~Lenny, was lost in thought~
 *He waved his hand at the open cupboards*
-"L_R::Do we need the chef alive?"
+~Ada kept her ears open, but all they heard were their own footsteps down the stairs~ "L_R::Do we need the chef alive?"
 'J_R::I doubt he has any knowledge of what happened' 'AD_R::If we can easily help it - you do have a whole lab there' "D::Strictly speaking, I guess not"
-'L_R::Chemistry is harder than you think'
+~Down below Ada could see around the spiraling staircase the cellar door finally~ 'L_R::Chemistry is harder than you think'
 "L_R::You know how much the chef weights?"
 *Again, Dana Shrugged*